 You can purchase pregnancy tests from lots of places, such as pharmacies and supermarkets.
 It’s best to wait until your period is late before you test to make sure you get an accurate result, but there are more sensitive tests available that will give you an answer a little earlier.

 If you get a positive test, you don’t need to see your general practitioner (GP) to confirm it but we would like to know.
-You can let us know by referring yourself to Dorset’s maternity services by completing this form – we can then start to support you through your pregnancy.
+You can let us know by referring yourself to Dorset’s maternity services by completing the form above – we can then start to support you through your pregnancy.

 If the test is negative, it’s best to wait a few days and then try again.
 If your period doesn’t start and your tests are still negative, please see your GP.

 It can be difficult to know who to contact when you find out that you’re pregnant.
 If you haven’t already, the first thing to do is to refer yourself to maternity services by completing a self-referral form.
-You will then be contacted to arrange your booking appointment, which will happen when you’re around 8-10 weeks pregnant, or as soon as possible if you believe that your pregnancy is further along.
+You will then be contacted to arrange your booking appointment, which will happen when you’re around 8-12 weeks pregnant, or as soon as possible if you believe that your pregnancy is further along.
 There is no need to see your GP unless you have existing health problems.

 If you have any concerns about your health or your baby’s health before your booking appointment, please arrange to see your GP.

 If you have any existing health problems, it’s a good idea to see your GP when you find out that you’re pregnant, so that they can review any medication you’re taking and see if you need any additional care.